 - The converse of this is sadly also possible.
 Warren Mitchell and Tony Booth, who played a feuding father- and son-in-law duo in Till Death Do Us Part came to loathe each other in real life.
 Mitchell still cannot bring himself to refer to Booth by his first name.

-- Russi Taylor, the current voice of Minnie Mouse, and the late Wayne Allwine, the previous voice of Mickey Mouse, developed a romance after meeting each other for the first time while on the job, and were married till Allwine's passing.
+- The late Russi Taylor and the also late Wayne Allwine, the previous voices of Mickey and Minnie Mouse, developed a romance after meeting each other for the first time while on the job, and were married till Allwine's passing.

 - Gates McFadden and Wil Wheaton played mother and son Dr. Beverly and Wesley Crusher on Star Trek: The Next Generation, and maintained that bond beyond TNG, with Wil frequently referring to Gates as "Space Mom".

 - An aversion is shown in A Bright Shining Lie by Neil Sheehan.
 US advisor John Vann builds up ARVN officer Colonel Huynh Van Cao as a Blood Knight anti-communist tiger in the belief that this trope would come into effect.
 However Cao often refused to close with and destroy Viet Cong forces when he had the opportunity to do so, as President Diem had ordered casualties to be kept to a minimum, and the propaganda image the Americans had built up now prevented them from acknowledging the flaws in the South Vietnamese military.

 - Theodore Roosevelt: Born a sickly asthmatic at the pinnacle of privilege, he built up a persona as a rugged man of action.
 By the time of the Spanish-American War, he was a rugged man of action.